maxrec1/shelly-automation-script/README.txt

 Version 4

 HOW TO USE
-•After registering the shelly device in the app/cloud create twoscripts, one for and one for ."script" and "watchgod" in “Scripts” copy and paste its contents and first run script, then watchdog.
+•After registering the shelly device in the app/cloud create one script for"script" one for "watchdog" in “Scripts”.
+In the first file set /* User defined variables */ and paste the contents of the file.
+Then copy the contents of "wachdog".
+Finally run both scripts.
 By default, both scripts will periodically be run every 5 minutes.
 This can be changed by editing TIMESPEC within the code or editing the created schedule in “Schedules”.
 •After running the scripts, they will register themselves and create 2 schedules, one for script and one for watchdog.
-•Within "script" set On/Off hours for each day and the days the device is not powered on in “User defined variables”.
-•To limit the amount of information output to the console log, set enableLogs to false.
+•Current device information is displayed to console when script runs.
+To limit the amount of information output to the console log, set enableLogs to false.
+•Power consumption is read from device and console logged as Total consumed energy and its CO2 equivalent emissions in grams at the end of each day and every time the script is called.
 •Add and remove holiday dates by calling respective function, example in line 245.
-•Power consumption is read from device and console logged as Total consumed energy and its CO2 equivalent emissions in grams at the end of each day and every time the script is called.
 •Watchdog script monitors and restarts main script if it fails.
 •To see the local network debug logs: http://{SHELLY_IP}/debug/log •If a script does not register in schedules, create a script and pate contents of "scheduler" and then overwrite the file with the contents of watchdog.
-•KNOWN ISSUES: Power measuring function works.
-However the measured value will be reset to 0 if the device is rebooted (if script fails/crashes).
-Find a way to tell if device has been rebooted or replugged to restore measured value.
-However, energy measurements remain unchanged within the app and cloud, it is always possible to see energy log there.

 Status quo: